ehsan-tashkhisi/labforward/README.md

 ## Validation

-Apart from other validations we have strict validation for creating Item in a category.
-Item should have all required attribute in that category and types of values for each of ItemAttribute for Item should adhere to type of corresponding attribute in category, no item can be saved if any constraint violated.
+Apart from other validations we have strict validation for creating Item in a Category.
+Item should have all required attributes in that category and types of values for each of ItemAttribute for Item should adhere to type of corresponding attribute in the category, no item can be saved if any constraint violated.
 AttributeValidationManager is implemented in a way that make attribute validation based on their metadata very easy, and it can be extended.
 AttributeValidationManager use injected AttributeValidators to validate attributes based on different criteria, so developer can add her own AttributeValidator to validate attribute on arbitrary criteria.
-Right now there is only one AttributeValidator implementation which validate attributes based on their type(ItemAttributeValueTypeValidator).
+Right now there is only one ItemAttributeValidator implementation which validate attributes based on their type(ItemAttributeValueTypeValidator).

-in order to be more flexible, ItemValueTypeValidator itself does not validate attributes and only delegates to valueTypeValidator for validation.
+In order to be more flexible, ItemAttributeValueTypeValidator itself does not validate valueTypes of attributes and only delegates to valueTypeValidators for validation.
 So developer can add her own ValueTypeValidator to validate new ValueTypes defined in the system.

-ValueTypes in our system is just an enum in Java (although we can change it in the future), defining new valueType is just a matter of adding new type to that enum.
+ValueTypes in our system is just an enum in Java (although we can change it in the future), defining new ValueType is just a matter of adding new type to that enum.
 Each time we define new ValueType we should define its validator by implementing ValueTypeValidator Interface.
-If we want to save value for valueType that has no associated valueType NoValueTypeValidatorException will be thrown.
-In the future we can also check existence of Validator for each valueType during startup or simple test case, but this should be considered on crating new item too.
+If we want to save value for valueType that has no associated ValueType NoValueTypeValidatorException will be thrown.
+In the future we can also check existence of Validator for each ValueType during startup or simple test case, but this should be considered on crating new item too.

 ## How to run